harnischllc/badder-calc/ADMIN_DASHBOARD_README.md

 ### Import Issues
 - Ensure your CSV file has the correct column headers
-- Check that required fields (name/playerId for players, teamName for teams) are present
+- Check that required fields (name/playerId/season for players, teamName/season for teams) are present
 - Verify numeric fields contain valid numbers
+- Ensure season field contains valid years (1900-2100)
 - Try opening the CSV in a text editor to check for formatting issues

 ### Export Issues